vuejs/docs/src/api/reactivity-utilities.md

 ## toRefs() {#torefs}

-Converts a reactive object to a plain object where each property of the resulting object is a ref pointing to the corresponding property of the original object.
+Converts a object to a plain object where each property of the resulting object is a ref pointing to the corresponding property of the original object.
 Each individual ref is created using [`toRef()`](#toref).

 - **Type**